DavidVorick/CodeCommit/src/auto_workflow/UserSpecification.md

 The codebase should include the top level UserSpecification.md, the Cargo.toml file, every single file in the target module, and every single UserSpecification.md and APISignatures.md file for every dependency.
 This list can be automatically assembled, without needing help from an LLM.
+If the target module is the root module, all of the top level files should be included except for anything that is blocked by security policy, and all of the top level files in the src/ directory should be also included.

 This workflow calls committing_code.